Autonomy Corporation

-HP Autonomy, previously Autonomy Corporation PLC, was an enterprise software company which was merged with Micro Focus in 2017.
-It was founded in Cambridge, United Kingdom in 1996.
+Autonomy Corporation PLC was an enterprise software company founded in Cambridge, United Kingdom in 1996.
+The company developed and sold a variety of enterprise software, including for big data analytics, information governance, data protection, and digital marketing.

-Autonomy was acquired by Hewlett-Packard (HP) in October 2011.
+Autonomy was acquired by Hewlett-Packard (HP) in October 2011, renaming it HP Autonomy.
 The deal valued Autonomy at $11.7 billion (£7.4 billion).
 Within a year, HP had written off $8.8 billion of Autonomy's value.
 HP claimed this resulted from "serious accounting improprieties" and "outright misrepresentations" by the previous management.
-The former CEO, Mike Lynch, alleged that the problems were due to HP's running of Autonomy.
+The former CEO, Mike Lynch, said that the problems were due to HP's running of Autonomy.

 HP recruited Robert Youngjohns, ex-Microsoft president of North America, to take over HP Autonomy in September 2012.
-In 2017, HP sold its Autonomy assets, as part of a wider deal, to the British software company Micro Focus.
+In 2015, HP was split into HP Inc and Hewlett Packard Enterprise (HPE); HP Autonomy assets were divided between them with HPE taking the larger part.
+HP Inc later sold its Autonomy content management assets to Canadian software company OpenText in 2016.
+In 2017, HPE sold its remaining Autonomy assets, as part of a wider deal, to the British software company Micro Focus.
+In 2023, OpenText acquired Micro Focus, and reunited the two halves of former Autonomy assets.